MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

     :end-at: stat_freq
     :lineno-match:

-The syntax here is analogous with :varlink:`DIAGNOSTICS_LIST` namelist parameters, except the variable names begin with ``stat``
+The syntax here is analogous with :varlink:`DIAGNOSTICS_LIST` namelist parameters, except the parameter names begin with ``stat``
 (here, :varlink:`stat_fields`, :varlink:`stat_fName`, :varlink:`stat_freq`).
-Frequency can be set to snapshot output or time-averaged, and multiple lists of diagnostics (i.e., separate output files) can be specified.
-The only major difference from :varlink:`DIAGNOSTICS_LIST` syntax is that 2-D and 3-D diagnostics can be mixed in a list; for 3-D diagnostics, output statistics will be generated by level and globally.
+Frequency can be set to snapshot or time-averaged output, and multiple lists of diagnostics (i.e., separate output files) can be specified.
+The only major difference from :varlink:`DIAGNOSTICS_LIST` syntax is that 2-D and 3-D diagnostics can be mixed in a list.
-As noted, it is possible to select limited areal regions of interest, in addition to the global calculation.
+As noted, it is possible to select limited horizontal regions of interest, in addition to the full domain calculation.

 File :filelink:`input/eedata <verification/tutorial_baroclinic_gyre/input/eedata>`